·

 A pair of polarized sunglasses, like those from Ray-Ban, protects my eyes from the sun’s glare and adds a stylish touch to my travel outfits.
 And of course I always have my trust Sunday Afternoons hat on my head!

 (I didn’t use to care that much about the sun but the older I get, the more it worries me.
-Don’t do like I did and start taking care of yourself as early as possible!)
+Don’t be like me: start taking care of yourself as early as possible!)

 9. Portable Hand Sanitizer and Wet Wipes